 Cortana's smile was even wider than his own.
 "I've already begun."

-These vermin, who the demigoddess had stumbled upon by accident, had plotted to ambush a convoy of refugees from a nearby village.
+These vermin, who the demigoddess had stumbled upon by accident, have plotted to ambush a convoy of refugees from a nearby village.
 That was something that she could not allow.
 So, she slaughtered them all, without any pang of guilt or remorse.
-Their cries of mercy fell upon deaf ears and she thrived on the feeling of the bandits' fallen souls flowing through her petite body.
+Their cries of mercy fell upon deaf ears, and she thrived on the feeling of the bandits' fallen souls flowing through her petite body.

 It was completely aphrodisiac.

 Rory heard faint panting, and she turned to see a lone bandit running away in fear and panic.
 She grinned, walking after the survivor in a casual pace.

 "What is an Apostle of Emroy," The bandit panted, "doing here!"